- My Quick Links

 A reasonable accommodation is a modification or adjustment to instructional methods and/or a course, program, service, activity or facility that enables a qualified student with a disability to have an equal opportunity.
 An equal opportunity means an opportunity to attain the same level of performance or to enjoy equal benefits and privileges as are available to a similarly-situated student without a disability.

 The University is obligated to make a reasonable accommodation only to the known limitations of an otherwise qualified student with a disability.
-Students are not charged for the cost incurred in providing reasonable accommodations, including auxiliary aids and services (e.g., sign language interpreters, note taking services, text conversion to alternative accessible formats).
+Students are not charged for the cost incurred in providing reasonable accommodations, including auxiliary aids and services (e.g., sign language interpreters/cart, note taking services, text conversion to alternative accessible formats).

 To determine reasonable accommodations, DRES utilizes the documentation provided by the individual and may seek information from appropriate University personnel regarding essential standards for courses, programs, services, activities and facilities.
 Final determination of reasonable accommodations are made by DRES in collaboration with the student and faculty as warranted.
 Reasonable accommodations are determined by examining: